pbrink231/plex_top_playlists/README.md

 This script is assuming you are using "Plex Movie" as your library check.
 If you are using TMDB, I can add the code here but I personally didnt need it.

 The TV Shows playlists give the last episode in your library for the show.
 You can easily click the show name to go to it.

+Every user will see this playlist because it creates it for every user on your server.

 ### What lists this script currently retreives